BuenaBaya/di-workshop-01-intro-to-p5/README.md

 ```

 **What does `ellipse` do?**
+creates an ellipse at mouse x and mouse y 30x30px

 **What happens if you change the numbers?**
+it changes the dimension of the shape

 **What do `mouseX` and `mouseY` mean?**
+These are the position of the mouse cursor, and reflect in this instance the position of the drawn ellipse.

 **What happens if you change the order of the items between the `(` `)`?**
+it seems the first two items are the X and Y values of the location of the drawn shape, and the next two integers are the X, Y values of the dimensions of the shape.
+Whne you change the meeses with the numbers, the position of the ellipse stays the same, whilst the size changes.
 ---

 **What happens if you add `background(0)` after `draw() {`?
 Why?**